arolla/koobing-kata/NOTES.md

 ## Purpose

-Manage hotel repository outage.
+When hotel repository is too slow, we don't want to overload it with too long requests.

 ## What

-Simulate when the repository is used for hotel search is unavailable.
+Simulate when the repository is used for hotel search is too slow.
+A repository is too slow when it takes more than 500ms to respond.

 Manage this case in the domain service layer.